Is your Company Prepared for An Emergency?

 - Evacuation plans and emergency escape route assignments

-- Procedures for all employees who remain onsite to facilitate critical operations before evacuating
+- Emergency procedures for all employees who remain onsite to facilitate critical plant operation before evacuating

 - Methods of accounting for all employees following an emergency evacuation